-- 1. Tents shall be erected for no more than 72 consecutive hours. - 2.
-Tents are not permitted in the front yard of a residential lot. - 3.
-Tents shall be setback a minimum of five (5) feet from side and rear property lines. - 4.
+- 2. Tents are not permitted in the front yard of a residential lot. - 3.
+Tents shall be setback a minimum of five (5) feet from any side and rear property lines. and are not allowed in the front yard of a lot. - 4.
 Tents shall be properly tied down according to manufacturers' specifications. - 5.
 Tents shall not be tied to any portion of a permanent building/structure. - 6.
 The installation and removal of these temporary screen rooms, party tents, and portable shade canopies is the responsibility of the property owner.
 The structure shall be removed immediately upon the declaration of any weather emergency, including a "hurricane watch" or "hurricane warning." - 7.
-Properties with tent(s) over 300 square feet in total size are required to have a Special Use Permit.

-G. Temporary Entertainment, Outdoor:

-- 1. Applicant shall obtain a Special Use Permit from the PZB Department. - 2.
+Properties with tent(s) over 300 square feet in total size are required to have a Special Use Permit. - G. Temporary Entertainment, Outdoor: - 1.
+Applicant shall obtain a Special Use Permit from the Zoning Division PZB Department. - 2.
 All structures related to the temporary outdoor entertainment shall comply with the minimum setbacks of the district and shall be located at least 50-feet from rights-of-way and 200-feet from any property line adjacent to a residential district.
 Carnival rides shall be setback a minimum of 100-feet from any rights-of-way. - 3.
 The primary access shall be from an arterial or collector roadway and shall not cause traffic to flow through nearby residential areas.
 Back-out parking directly onto a public road shall be prohibited. - 4.
 Temporary commercial amusements shall not be permitted where the frontage of the subject property abuts a right-of-way under major construction, such as a road-widening project. - 5.
-If the applicant is found in violation of any provision of the LDR or the conditions of approval of the Special Use Permit, the PZB Director may deny future Special Use Permits the applicant for a period of 18 months.

-H. Transient Sales Vehicles:

-- 1. Transient sales vehicles are permitted to travel to any business or residence. - 2.
+If the applicant is found in violation of any provision of the LDR or of-the conditions of approval of the Special Use Permit-or of this Code, the PZB Director may withhold deny future Special Use Permits the applicant for a period of 18 months. - H. Transient Sales Vehicles: - 1.
+Transient sales vehicles are permitted to travel to any business or residence. - 2.
 Parking is not permitted in any one (1) location for more than two (2) hours.